mstksg/dhall-typed/README.md

     supported.
 I haven't quite figured out the implementation yet.
 However, all of the other rule pairs (term-term, type-term, type-type, kind-type, kind-kind) are implemented.
+*   Although we can manipulate type-level functions (and kind-polymorphic types), we can't yet create values of those types.
+The main difficulty is in the implementation of `TNormalize`, which normalizes types.
+It could be that type families are not expressive enough to implement this.
 *   For some reason, Dhall forbids kind-records if any of the fields aren't `Kind` (so `Kind -> Kind` fields are not allowed).
 This implementation allows them, and it would be somewhat complicated to